Sigma-orebro-labs/sigma-ionic-starter/readme.md

-Basic starter template for ionic-apps.
+Basic starter template for ionic-apps